oeru/wpms-mautic/docs/Notes.md

 Users/Network associations and Mautic Contacts/Segment associations,
 including automatic updates based on

-* set access to a Mautic site API via the Basic Authentication - ** a WP user with Administration rights enters a Mautic site URL, username, and password.
+DONE * set access to a Mautic site API via the Basic Authentication - DONE ** a WP user with Administration rights enters a Mautic site URL, username, and password.
-** on saving it, WP tests the connection for a valid response from the Mautic site to verify access
+DONE ** on saving it, WP tests the connection for a valid response from the Mautic site to verify access

-* create a separate page/tab for administration of Users/Contacts
+DONE * create a separate page/tab for administration of Users/Contacts

-* provide basic statistics
+DONE * provide basic statistics
-** number of WP Users, number of Mautic Contacts, number matched ** number of WP Network Sites, number of Mautic Segments, number matched
+DONE ** number of WP Users, number of Mautic Contacts, number matched DONE ** number of WP Network Sites, number of Mautic Segments, number matched

 * get a list of current WP Users and Mautic Contacts, matched on email.